-reactions to his debut cassette release of original contemporary folk music (1992):
+reactions to his debut album Afterglow (1992) of original contemporary folk music:

-“[his debut album is] very, very nicely put together” – Kevin Connor, KGSR-FM morning show host
+“very, very nicely put together” – Kevin Connor, morning show host of Austin’s KGSR-FM

 “His sly humor…and personal versus global observations won me over”– Eve McArthur, Music City Texas editor